Amy Dalrymple, Forum News Service, Published October 13 2013

 “It’s been quite overwhelming,” said Jensen, who estimates he’s lost two days of work to media interviews.
 “It’s quite an experience.
 It’s big news.”

 As of Sunday afternoon, crews had recovered about 1,800 barrels of oil, said Eric Haugstad, director of contingency planning and response for Tesoro Logistics, which owns the pipeline.

-Crews have dug 3,000 feet of trenches in the area of the leak and have been using “super sucker” vacuum trucks to pick up solids and liquids from the trenches, Haugstad said.
+Crews have dug 3,000 feet of trenches in the area of the leak and area using “super sucker” vacuum trucks that pick up solids and liquids from the trenches, Haugstad said.
 The work continues 24 hours a day.

 A St. Paul environmental consultant is on site and working to develop a plan to clean up and restore the site.
 Haugstad said he expects a plan to be ready within the next week or so.